 Assessed value changes may also be due to physical changes to your property that affected its market value.
 Additions, renovations, demolition of existing structures, or physical deterioration are common examples.
-For agricultural land, changes may have resulted from a reassessment of agricultural land based on new soil classifications required by legislative change to Neb.
-Rev. Stat. §77-1363.

 The Assessor’s office studies the real estate market for each property type using recent sale prices.
 Since sales are directly recorded in the Assessor/Register of Deed’s office, the sale information is considered up-to-date and sales are individually verified by members of the assessment staff.

 Sale prices are considered a strong indicator of market value, so our team compares the sale price to the last recorded assessed value.
 When the market trend in an area shows that sale prices have significantly increased or decreased since the last assessment, a revaluation is necessary to ensure assessments reflect market value as required by law.